Harrow-Hassidim-Lloyd algorithm without ancilla postselection: Conclusion and outlook

 \section{Conclusion and outlook}

-We demonstrated, that for an input matrix $A$ and an observable $M$, which satisfy $[[M,A],A] = 0$, the HHL can work postselection-free.
-We derived the outcome state of the HHL algorithm for two possible ancilla measurement results and calculated their expectation values on an observable matrix $M$.
-We showed that these expectation values deviate only by a constant value, when the postselection-free condition is met.
-Thus, we can extract a correct value of linear system solution from both algorithm outcomes.
-To illustrate our result, we provided a 2 by 2 matrix toy example along with more general examples of input matrices $A$ and observables $M$, which allow running the HHL without postselection.
+We demonstrated that for an input matrix $A$ and an observable $M$, which satisfy a condition (\ref{K}), the HHL can work postselection-free.
+We derived outcome states of the HHL for ancilla measurement in $0$ and $1$ and calculated their expectation values $M$.
+We showed that expectation values deviate only by an easily-accessible constant value when the postselection-free condition is satisfied.
+Thus, we can extract a correct function of the linear system solution from both algorithm outcomes.
+We provided a practical example of an input matrix $A$ and an observable $M$, which allows running the HHL without postselection.

 Our result can improve algorithms that use the HHL algorithm as a subroutine.
 The HHL algorithm is efficient when an output state is used to measure an expectation value of some observable instead of measuring output vector components (which takes $O(N)$ steps).
 For this application of the HHL outcome state, we demonstrated that it is possible to get the correct output without postselection of the ancillary qubit.
 The other way to use HHL efficiently is to use the output state as an input to another quantum algorithm.
 For example, the HHL algorithm allows solving differential equations \cite{Cao2013, Berry2014, Childs2021highprecision} and numerous machine learning problems \cite{Duan2020}.
 It is an open question if the postselection-free condition translates to algorithms based on the HHL.
 An explicit demonstration of such translation is a subject of future research.